 • De facto partners of UK nationals (if you have been living together for two years)

-• A dependant child of a of UK national or their spouse, civil partner or de facto partner
+• A dependant child of a UK national or their spouse, civil partner, or de facto partner

-• A dependant parent (who is aged 66 or older) of a of UK national or their spouse, civil partner or de facto partner
+• A dependant parent (who is aged 66 or older) of a UK national or their spouse, civil partner, or de facto partner

 If you fall into one of these categories, you can apply to join your UK national family member in Ireland.
 Under the scheme, you must show that you:

 • Are being sponsored by a UK national